ONSdigital/gptables/docs/index.md

 ## Related Packages
-Users may also be interested in [aftables](https://best-practice-and-impact.github.io/aftables/), an R native equivalent to `gptables`, and [csvcubed](https://gss-cogs.github.io/csvcubed-docs/external/), a package for turning data and metadata intos machine-readable CSV-W files.
+Users may also be interested in [aftables](https://best-practice-and-impact.github.io/aftables/), an R native equivalent to `gptables`, and [csvcubed](https://onsdigital.github.io/csvcubed-docs/external/), a package for turning data and metadata into machine-readable CSV-W files.